broadinstitute/cromwell/docs/RuntimeAttributes.md

 *Default: none*

-**This attribute is in testing with alpha-level support.
+**This attribute is in experimental status.
 Please see limitations for details.**

 Select a specific GCP machine type, such as `n2-standard-2` or `a2-highgpu-1g`.